-1. + Read Psalm 119:11.
-What do you think it means to hide (or "store") God's Word in your heart?
+1. +/⇔ Read Psalm 119:11.
+What do you think it means to hide (or "store") God's Word in your heart, and how can it help you live for His glory?

-2. ⇒ How can hiding God's Word in your heart help you live for the glory of God?
-3. © Read Matthew 4:1-11.
+2. © Read Matthew 4:1-11.
 How was Jesus tempted and how did He fight Satan's temptations?

-4. © Read 1 Corinthians 10:13.
+3. © Read 1 Corinthians 10:13.
 What is God's promise to you as you face temptation?

-5. → What attribute of God is highlighted in this verse?
-Why is that important regarding temptation? rance When in Need of Forgiveness Why do we still need forgiveness as Christians?
-7. © Read 1 John 1:9.
+Assurance When in Need of Forgiveness

+4. \bigcirc Read 1 John 1:9.
 What does God want us to do when we sin?

-To "confess" is to take ownership of or responsibility for sin before God.
-What oes it look like to confess your sins as a Christian?
-Which two attributes of God are present in this passage?
-How is each essential our forgiveness?
-God's promises and character stay the same, even when we sin.
-How does nowing that encourage you? ance When in Need of Guidance Read Proverbs 3:5-6.
+5. ⇔ To "confess" is to take ownership of or responsibility for sin before God.
+What does it look like to confess your sins as a Christian?

+6. +/⇒ Which two attributes of God are present in this passage?
+How is each essential to our forgiveness, and how do they encourage you?

+Assurance When in Need of Guidance

+7. O Read Proverbs 3:5-6.
 What three commands are given to us?

-12. - Use the questions below to consider their meanings in your own words.
-Define trust.
+- 8. + Use the questions below to consider their meanings in your own words. - Define trust.
 Why is God trustworthy?

-Where do we find understanding?
+• Where do we find understanding?

+• What does it mean to acknowledge God in all our ways?

+9. O If we do these three things, what does God then promise to do?

+Personal Reflection

-What does it mean to acknowledge God in all our ways?
-13. \bigcirc If we do these three things, what does God then promise to do?
-Personal Reflection 14. ⇒ Have you ever or do you currently struggle with feeling assured of your faith and/or salvation?
-15. ♥ Why do you think that we experience doubts regarding faith and salvation?
-Consider this question regarding yourself personally and Christians in general.
-16. ⇒ What specific doubts do you struggle with?
+10. ⇔ Have you ever or do you currently struggle with feeling assured of your faith and/or salvation?
+If so, what specific doubts do you struggle with?

-17. \$\Rightarrow\$ How does a healthy Christian struggle with doubts and assurance?
-How can you be better prepared for such attacks on your faith in the future?
+11. \Rightarrow How can you be better prepared for such attacks on your faith in the future?

 End with prayer.
 Thank God for the gospel and all His assurances regarding temptation, forgiveness, and guidance.
 Ask Him to help you reflect more on how you can live out these truths in your daily life.

-For Next Week: • Complete Session 3: Glory in the Grace of God
+• Complete Session 3: Glory in the Grace of God